USEPA/WNTR/documentation/disaster_models.rst

 Environmental change
 ---------------------
-Environmental change is a long term problem for water distribution systems.
+Environmental change is a long-term problem for water distribution systems.
 Changes in the environment could lead to reduced water availability, damage from weather incidents,